timescale/docs/promscale/distributed-tracing.md

 <!--- Consider starting a new sub-page for visualization. --LKB 20220202-->
 ## Visualize traces with tobs
-If you used tobs to deploy Promscale and all its components, you can access Grafana and Jaeger to visualize your traces, and you do not need to do any further configuration steps.
+If you used tobs to deploy Promscale and all its components, you can access Grafana, and Jaeger to visualize your traces.
+You do not need to do any further configuration steps.

 <procedure>